karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

     Working Set (MB)                                             575
 ```

-The counter that seemed OK were:
+The counters that seemed OK were:
 - The threadpool thread count was small.
 - CPU usage was high but there were a pretty decent number of total requests processed.